yakconsulting/spidersoftdev.github.io/content/posts/2021-09-24-html5-datepicker-nojquery.md

 });
 ```

-This is basic version, which will give us date to calendar replacement.
+It is a basic version, which will give us a date for calendar replacement.
 We have to handle data save, and going back to "text" version

 ```JAVASCRIPT
 function saveAction(ev) {